Katie Rodan: Early life

 Katie was born Katie Pregerson, the daughter of Bernardine and Harry Pregerson, a microbiology professor and a federal appeals court judge, respectively.
 Rodan's family is Jewish and she was raised in Los Angeles.
 She earned her undergraduate degree in history from the University of Virginia and her Doctor of Medicine degree from the University of Southern California School of Medicine.
 She completed her internship at Los Angeles County Hospital and in 1987 completed her residency in dermatology at Stanford University School of Medicine, where she was also appointed chief resident.

 Career

 In 1984, Rodan and Kathy A. Fields met during their dermatology residency at Stanford University School of Medicine.
 In 1995, they developed Proactiv Solution as a skincare treatment for acne.

-In 2002, they launched Rodan + Fields.
-In 2003, Rodan + Fields was purchased by Estée Lauder.
-In 2006, the company moved to direct sales and multi-level marketing.
-In 2007, Rodan and Fields bought back the brand from Estée Lauder.
-Rodan + Fields uses independent consultants, mostly women, to sell its products.
-Only two percent of these consultants make more than minimum wage.
-Its business model has been criticized by consumer advocates as being close to a pyramid scheme.
+After initially receiving 15% royalties, each was bought out for $50million dollars.